Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/sdk-programming-guide/secure-channel-protocol-3.md

 This added layer of protection makes the most sense when the communication channel between the host machine and the device could feasibly be compromised.
-For example, if you tunnel YubiKey commands and resonses over the Internet, in addition to standard web security protocols like TLS, it could makes sense to leverage SCP03 as an added layer of defense.
+For example, if you tunnel YubiKey commands and responses over the Internet, in addition to standard web security protocols like TLS, it could makes sense to leverage SCP03 as an added layer of defense.
 Additionally, several 'card management systems' use SCP03 to securely remotely manage devices.